 A Strong and Dedicated Voice for the Protection of Lake George

-The FUND for Lake George initiated the Lake George Waterkeeper program in 2002 to address declining trends of water quality from such threats as poor land use, development, and inconsistent enforcement.
-The Lake George Waterkeeper is the 85th organization licensed by the Waterkeeper Alliance, a national organization that provides communities with the tools to advocate for their right to clean water and the wise and equitable use of water resources.
-The success of the Waterkeeper model is the “bottoms up” approach – each Waterkeeper is responsible for being the spokesperson for their particular watershed and determining the best approach for protection.
+The FUND for Lake George initiated the Lake George Waterkeeper program in 2002 to address declining trends in water quality from such threats as poor land use and development practices and inconsistent enforcement.
+The Lake George Waterkeeper is the 85th organization licensed by the Waterkeeper Alliance, a national entity that provides communities with the tools to advocate for their right to clean water and the wise and equitable use of water resources.
+The success of the Waterkeeper model is its “bottom up” approach – each Waterkeeper is responsible for being the spokesperson for their particular watershed and determining the best approaches for protection.

 “Lake George Waterkeeper is the most effective protector of the Queen of the American Lakes… Waterkeeper Alliance congratulates Lake George Waterkeeper on 10 years of success.”

 By empowering citizens and improving defensive efforts relating to stormwater runoff, wastewater treatment, imprudent development, invasive species and resources protection, the Lake George Waterkeeper serves as a voice for the Lake and its surrounding communities in the following ways: